pereznancy/cookie-stand/README.md

 My friend Pat has come up with a business idea: coffee-time confection called Salmon Cookies.
 Since we're in Portland, he's also made them vegan so EVERYONE can enjoy them!
 For this, Pat has asked for a web application to calculate the number of cookies needed for each of his future locations based on anticipated customers.
 This is to ensure baking schedules meet supply needs.

-# Calculate Daily Sales Prokection
+# Calculate Daily Sales Projection
 * Store the min/max hourly customers, and the average cookies per customer; use object properties.
 * Use a method of that object to generate a random number of customers per hour.
 * Calculate simulated amounts of cookies purchased for each hour.